- Topics

 Developers can use Firebase & Pusher for realtime use cases like data broadcast, chat, and data sync.
 But what are the differences between Pusher and Firebase?

-Discover the best Twilio alternatives and competitors you can use to build 1-to-1 and group chat experiences.
+Discover the best solutions you can use instead of Stream to build web-based and in-app chat experiences.